Chilotam1/Google-Data-Analysis-Capstone-Project/README.md

  - Exclusing the rides with duration less than a minute or longer than a day.

-### 5. Analyze phase (SQL queries, I merged all 12 months, cleaned the data, created column for month)
+#### 5. Analyze phase (visualize each question, using charts and write a short after it, explaining the visuals)
-6. Share phase (PowerBi) then also answer the question regarding similarities and differences between casual riders and annual members.
+6. Share phase (PowerBi full visuals) then also answer the question regarding similarities and differences between casual riders and annual members.
 7. Act phase (Reccomendation)